You’re no rookie. You’ve been hitting the gym (or your home gym “sanctuary”) and getting strong.

 Why does that matter?

-Why You Shouldn’t Ignore the “In-Between”
+Why You Can’t Ignore the “In-Between”

 On the surface, if we’re strictly looking at a training context, you might think it doesn’t really matter if you have strength and control across multiple planes of motion.
 If your goal is just to add as much weight as you can to your squat, or beat the competition in your local park’s pull-up contest, then that one plane of motion is all you need.